-AstraZeneca Covid-19 vaccine: How common are blood clots and should I be worried? - Local News 8
+AstraZeneca COVID-19 vaccine: How common are blood clots and should I be worried? - Local News 8

-Following weeks of speculation about whether Oxford-AstraZeneca’s Covid-19 vaccine might be connected to dozens of cases of blood clots reported in the region, European drug regulators have now announced that they have indeed established a link.
+Following weeks of speculation about whether Oxford-AstraZeneca’s COVID-19 vaccine might be connected to dozens of cases of blood clots reported in the region, European drug regulators have now announced that there is a possible link.

 The European Medicines Agency (EMA) stopped short of changing its guidance on how the vaccine is used, maintaining that the overall benefits still outweigh the risks, while some European countries are restricting use of the shot to older age groups only.